Economy of Syria: Agriculture

 Water and energy are among the most pervasive issues facing the agriculture sector.
 Another difficulty suffered by the agricultural sector is the government's decision to liberalize prices of fertilizers, which increased between 100% and 400%.
 Drought was an alarming problem in 2008; however, the drought situation slightly improved in 2009.
 Wheat and barley production about doubled in 2009 compared to 2008.
 In spite of that, the livelihoods of up to 1 million agricultural workers have been threatened.
 In response, the UN launched an emergency appeal for $20.2 million.
 Wheat has been one of the crops most affected, and for the first time in 2 decades Syria has moved from being a net exporter of wheat to a net importer.
 During the civil war which began in 2011, the Syrian government was forced to put out a tender for 100,000 metric tonnes of wheat, one of the few trade products not subject to economic sanctions.

 Less than 2.7% of Syria's land area is forested, and only a portion of that is commercially useful.
 Limited forestry activity is centered in the higher elevations of the mountains just inland from the coast, where rainfall is more abundant.

-Illegal drug trade
+Drug exports

-As of 2022, captagon is Syria's most valuable export product and a key source of income for the Syrian regime.
-The total value of drug shipments sold by the Syrian regime in 2021 are approximately $5.7 billion.
+As of 2022, captagon was Ba'athist Syria's most valuable export product and a key source of income for the Assad regime.
+The total value of drug shipments sold in 2021 were approximately $5.7 billion.
+Those were mostly dismantled by the new Syrian caretaker government in January 2025.